grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 }
 ~~~

 Note that when defining the above class, we only had to implement one interface: `OrganizationalStructureAdminCommands`, and could ignore the existence of `OrganizationalStructureClientCommands`.
 This is because of the interface split we did before.
-If we had not separated interfaces for admin and client access, in our `NotifyingAdminComands` class, we would have to implement the `ListAllEmployees` method (and others) and make it delegate to the original wrapped instance.
+If we had not separated interfaces for admin and client access, our `NotifyingAdminComands` class would have to implement the `ListAllEmployees` method (and others) and make it delegate to the original wrapped instance.
 This is not difficult, but it's unnecessary effort.
 Splitting the interface into two smaller ones spared us this trouble.

 #### Interfaces should depend on abstractions, not implementation details